 There are many ways to do organize the proxies, but this works for me:

-- Create a class called ClientProxy that extends CommonProxy.
+- Create a class called ServerProxy that extends IProxy.

-- In my main mod class, I annotate to point to these proxy classes.
+- In my main mod class, I create a field called proxy of type IProxy that uses the @SidedProxy annotation to point to these proxy classes.

-Here is an example of a typical CommonProxy, showing what sort of things should go into each FML life cycle event handling method:
+Here is an example of a typical IProxy, showing what sort of things should go into each FML life cycle event handling method:

 In the above code, the various methods called like registerBlocks() would be methods you'd add to this same class to do what is appropriate for your mod.